itzrrj2/milgya/README.md

 1. Start the bot on Telegram
 2. Join the required channels
-3. Send a TeraBox link to download
+3. Send a Teralink to download
 4. After 3 free downloads, verify through shortlink or purchase premium

 ## 🔒 Privacy & Security